Why fall is prime time for this passport-free Caribbean island

 Stay sustainably

 Sustainability initiatives have become a central focus in Puerto Rico, helping the island to preserve its wealth of beautiful, yet fragile nature-given gifts while continuing to welcome visitors from around the world.
-Traveling in less busy seasons (April-June and September-November), choosing eco-friendly activities (taking a bike tour through San Juan; participating in a voluntourism activity at a manatee rescue and rehabilitation center in Bayamón; or taking a tour at a sustainable chocolate farm in Naranjito, for example) and opting for a sustainable lodging option are all ways to travel consciously on the island.
+Traveling in less busy seasons (like fall or spring), choosing eco-friendly activities (taking a bike tour through San Juan; participating in a voluntourism activity at a manatee rescue and rehabilitation center in Bayamón; or taking a tour at a sustainable chocolate farm in Naranjito, for example) and opting for a sustainable lodging option are all ways to travel consciously on the island.

 Some of Puerto Rico's greenest hotels are also the most buzz-worthy.
 Tierra Adentro Bed & Breakfast in Naguabo (near the south end of El Yunque National Forest), for example, is the first lodging of its kind on the island—it's constructed of recycled shipping containers and runs completely on solar energy.